-A. The board may administer oaths, summon witnesses and take testimony on matters within its powers and duties.

-B. The board shall:

-- 1. Adopt a seal, which shall be affixed to licenses issued by the board. - 2.
-Adopt rules that are necessary and proper for the enforcement of this chapter. - 3.
-Adopt rules regarding chiropractic assistants who assist a doctor of chiropractic, and the board shall determine the qualifications and regulation of chiropractic assistants who are not otherwise licensed by law. - 4.
-At least once each fiscal year and before establishing the amount of a fee for the subsequent fiscal year, review the amount of each fee authorized in this chapter in a public hearing. - C. A copy of the rules shall be filed with the secretary of state upon adoption as provided by law.
+- A. The board may administer oaths, summon witnesses and take testimony on matters within its powers and duties. - B. The board shall: - 1.
+Adopt a seal which shall be affixed to licenses issued by the board. - 2.
+Adopt rules which are necessary and proper for the enforcement of this chapter. - 3.
+Adopt rules regarding chiropractic assistants who assist a doctor of chiropractic, and the board shall determine the qualifications and regulation of chiropractic assistants who are not otherwise licensed by law. - C. A copy of the rules shall be filed with the secretary of state upon adoption as provided by law.